 1. Shoreditch Station

 On exiting Shoreditch High Street station you’ll come straight out onto Braithwaite Street.
-Directly opposite the station is a fence with some love hearts on it which young couples have placed there over the past year or so.
-Braithwaite Street itself is quite interesting, if you turn right and head through the railway tunnel you’ll come to a few walls which are quite colourful and have a good view of the towering buildings of the city just behind.
-This particular street is also very often used for photoshoots so don’t be suprised if you come across a size zero fashionista.
+The Street itself is quite interesting, if you turn right and head through the railway tunnel you’ll come to a few walls which are quite colourful and have a good view of the towering buildings of the city just behind.
+This particular street is also very often used for photoshoots so don’t be surprised if you come across some fashionistas or a hip hop crew filming a new video.
+For this tour though you need to turn left which brings you onto Bethnal Green Road and the turning onto Scalter Street.

 2. Sclater Street

-Turn back around towards the station and you’ll come out at Bethnal Green Road, turn right at the road and take the first turning on the right which is Sclater Street.
-In between there is often a market of sorts and all kinds of art can be spotted on the walls around here, particularly paste ups.
-Head down Sclater Street to the car park and you won’t be able to miss the huge gable end which will no doubt have an impressive mural on it.
-All this street can be busy with market traders so sometimes the art will be covered but during the week and in the evenings it’s usually okay.
+At Bethnal Green Road, turn immediately right onto Sclater Street.
+There is often a market of sorts and all kinds of art can be spotted on the walls around here.
+Head down Sclater Street towards Brick Lane and along the way you’ll see plenty of street art.
+This street can be busy with market traders so sometimes the art will be covered but during the week and in the evenings it’s usually okay.

 3. Brick Lane

-This little road heads off towards the left and is packed full of art, that and the streets coming off it.
-It’s not a long road but it sure is a busy one with lots of bars and galleries and there is all sorts to see.
-As you walk down you’ll pass Turville Street on the right where there is always a decent mural before coming to Club Row, which likewise, always has something there.
-Turn left down Club Row and right along Whitby Street opposite the Aubin Cinema.
-Currently this street has a number of Jimmy C murals and they are well worth seeing.
+This little road heads off towards the left and often has a few pieces to see.
+It’s not a long road but it sure is a busy one with lots of bars and galleries.
+When you get to Club Row turn left and then right along Whitby Street opposite the Aubin Cinema.
+There are always some great murals here.
 Walk along Whitby Street and then when you get to Chance Street turn right.

-Chance Street currently has some magnificent work from ROA, Reka, Artista and Irony.
-Walk up Chance Street until you return to Redchurch Street and continue your journey left along it.
-Carry on until the end passing Ebor Street along the way (which has fantastic work on it from Ben Eine and Shepard Fairey) until you get to the Shoreditch High Street.
+Chance Street currently has some magnificent work from ROA, Reka and MadC.
+Walk up until you return to Redchurch Street and continue your journey left along it.
+Carry on until the end passing Ebor Street along the way (which has fantastic work on it from Ben Eine) until you get to the Shoreditch High Street.

 5. Holywell Lane

 Once at the Shoreditch High Street turn left and then cross at the crossing and head across the road to a little road called Holywell Lane.
 This is the location of the famous Village Underground which is regularly painted over by artists working with Street Art London.
-Artists who have painted this wall include Pablo Delgado, Stik, The Rolling People, Kid Acne and RUN.
-Other things to note on this small but significant lane is the car park to the right which is jam packed full of street art.
+Artists who have painted this wall include Ben Eine, Ser, Sr.X, Fanakapan and Amara Por Dios.

-Once you’ve taken everything carry on until Great Eastern Street and look left.
+Carry on until Great Eastern Street and look left.
 There the panels on either side of the road are constantly being painted and often have something new.
-This is possibly the most often painted series of spots in the East End.
 Numerous artists have painted here and sometimes the work lasts no more than a few days.
 Once you’ve had a good look carry on across Great Eastern Street until you reach Curtain Road.

 7. Rivington Street

-If your interested in a guided version of this or any other tours on Inspiring City feel free to contact me on the form below.
+If you’re interested in a guided version of this or any other tours on Inspiring City feel free to contact me on the form below.

-For more Street Art Tours in London, have a look at the following Inspiring links:
+For more related posts, have a look at the following Inspiring links: